 Floating, Removable Top Pocket

-The top pocket of the pack is removable, and has a 4-point adjustment system that allows the top of the bag to expand upwards beneath it.
-There’s a zippered pocket on the top with a large glove-friendly zipper toggle, and a further zippered pocket on the inside.
-This interior pocket is split into two section, with the left-hand section containing a key clip that is also perfect fo securing your memory card wallet
+The top pocket of the pack is removable and has a 4-point adjustment system that allows the top of the bag to expand upwards beneath it.
+There’s a zippered pocket on the top with a large glove-friendly zipper toggle and a further zippered pocket on the inside.
+This interior pocket is split into two sections, with the left-hand section containing a key clip that is also perfect for securing your memory card wallet

 Back Panel Access